 Students who tend to their safety and wellness before departing and while abroad are better equipped to reach their academic and personal goals.
 It is important for you to acknowledge health and safety challenges so that you can make informed decisions and prepare to mitigate these risks.

 All CGIS programs undergo an approval process that examines potential health and safety concerns.
 Though it is impossible to make a location 100% safe or to guarantee traveler safety (even here in the US), this process strives to mitigate potential risk and increase overall student safety.
-If certain events in a study location are a cause for concern, such as a political uprising/demonstrations or a natural disaster, CGIS coordinates with the International Travel Oversight Committee (ITOC) and local partners to cancel a program, or contact students, monitor safety issues, and determine next steps if students are already abroad.
+If certain events in a study location are a cause for concern, such as a political uprising/demonstrations or a natural disaster, the CGIS Health & Safety Advisor will monitor the ongoing situation, coordinate with local partners and/or contact students / determine next steps if the program has already begun.

 Students can use the Travel Health Checklist provided by UM Health Services as a travel preparation guide: